janiew/janiejaffe/content/games/mediums/index.md

   more.
 Some day it will not be a game but a destroyed record.
 A meditation on archive, technology, memory, and loss - I am immensely proud of it.
 ---
+An experimental single player game about making and then slowly and deliberately destroying a record of something you love.
+Originally published in March of 2019, the games rules are being played on itself.
+I have updated the game five times, each time destroying it slightly more.
+Some day it will not be a game but a destroyed record.
+A meditation on archive, technology, memory, and loss - I am immensely proud of it.